norihiro/obs-async-audio-filter/README.md

 | NDI Source | Set `Latency Mode` to `Low (experimental)` | Enable `Use OBS time instead of source time`. |

 > [!NOTE]
-> Do not use this plugin for local file players such as Media Source and VLC Video Source.
+> Do not apply this plugin to a local file player such as Media Source and VLC Video Source.

 ## Build and install
 ### Linux